ivrybachenko/tg_miner/README.md

 # About
 This project is used to collect data from Telegram channels.

+The scraper is designed to be extensible in adding new `Searches` and new `Storages`.
+`Search` is a script to iterate over desired Telegram channels and choose which data should be stored. `Searches` are located in `src/application/search` directory.
+`Storage` is an adapter which accepts data row-by-row and persists it. `Storages` are located in `src/application/storage` directory.

 # How to run
 1. Install requirements with `pip install -r requirements.txt`
 2. Copy `properties/clients.properties.dist` to `properties/clients.properties`.
 3. Fill valid credentials into properties file.
 Be careful not to publish your credentials to github.
 4. Modify `run.py` for your needs.
+Create your custom `Search` or `Storage` if needed.
 5. Run program with `python run.py`